 If the house stays hot even after it’s cooled down outside, consider sleeping outside instead.
 Outdoor sleeping not an option?
 Sleep between two open windows and hang some damp sheets over one.
 As the water evaporates, it will cool you down.

 Check all of your windows and doors for air leaks.
 If possible, you may want to check on how well-insulated your home is.

 While a well-insulated home is better at keeping warm, it’s also better at staying cool, too.
 Use some weather stripping and caulk to keep your home cool and warm.

 If you don’t have any electricity, you might not be able to take a shower or bath – but if you can, hop on in.
 This will help you get through the heat and rinse that sweat off, too.

 If you don’t have access to a tub or shower, consider just spraying yourself down with the hose.
 It may not look pretty, but you’ll get the same overall effect.

 Another thing you can do is pour or spray some water on your wrists.
-Since skin is thinner, you’ll be more effective at cooling off your blood, which will then travel in other parts of your body.
+Since skin is thinner, you’ll be more effective at cooling off your blood, which will then travel to other parts of your body.

 Can’t stand to be in that hot house any longer?
 Check with friends or family members to see if they mind if you pop by for a visit… or for a longer overnight stay.